RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Continuous-Atomic-Testing.md

 # The KickOff-AtomicRunner Scheduled Task

-The KickOff-AtomicRunner calls the Invoke-AtomicRunner function after the computer restarts.
+The KickOff-AtomicRunner scheduled task (or cronjob on Linux/macos) calls the Invoke-AtomicRunner function after the computer restarts.
 It runs 1 minutes after reboot (with retries at 2,4,8,16,32 and 64 minutes if needed - Windows only).
-The KickOff-AtomicRunner also handles log rotation for the Runner scripts.
+The KickOff-AtomicRunner script also handles log rotation for the Runner scripts.

 # The Invoke-AtomicRunner Function